 - If the student has studied the subject, but it is not clearly stated in the SR, the student must clarify this in the “additional notes” section of the AF.
 For example, if the student’s curriculum is based on organ systems, they must mention if certain course also includes both surgery as well as internal medicine if applying for those departments (eg. "cardiovascular system includes both cardiology and cardiothoracic surgery").

-- If the student has not yet passed the course at the time the AF is sent, but will complete the course before the exchange, it must be mentioned in the student remarks section on the AF, and must include the information on when the updated SR will be sent.
-In this case the student must upload the updated SR in the CoD as soon as possible, and at minimum 8 weeks before the start of the exchange.
+- If the student has not yet passed the required courses at the time the AF is sent, but will complete the course before the exchange, it must be mentioned in the student remarks section on the AF, and the SR must be appended with an official document from the university stating that the courses in question will be completed before the beginning of the exchange.

 - Language certificate (of Finnish, Swedish or English)